Acute Pain Nursing Diagnosis and Care Plan

 Answer: A) Administering supplemental oxygen

 Rationale: In a patient with ARDS, maintaining adequate oxygenation is crucial.
-Administering supplemental oxygen takes priority as it helps meet the patient’s respiratory needs and promotes adequate oxygen saturation, which can support healing and alleviate pain associated with the rib fractures.
+Administering supplemental oxygen takes priority as it helps meet the patient’s respiratory needs and promotes adequate oxygen saturation, supporting healing and alleviating pain associated with rib fractures.

 Nursing References